phalcon-orphanage/docs/es/reference/controllers.rst

 Using Controllers
 =================

-The controllers provide a number of methods that are called actions.
 Actions are methods on a controller that handle requests.
 By default all public methods on a controller map to actions and are accessible by a URL.
 Actions are responsible for interpreting the request and creating the response.
 Usually responses are in the form of a rendered view, but there are other ways to create responses as well.